olefriis/simplepvr-frontend-xbmc/README.md

         sudo easy_install -U pytest
         sudo easy_install simplejson

+Then simply run the tests by issuing

+        py.test

+from the command-line.

-Generate a ZIP file containing the plug-in and install it through XBMC's settings page (the ZIP file will be placed in the "output" folder) by running this in the plugins/xbmc folder:
+Generate a ZIP file containing the plug-in and install it through XBMC's settings page (the ZIP file will be placed in the "output" folder) by running this:

         rake package